Doctor of Philosophy in Educational Administration

 - EDFR 6731 Qualitative Research Design and Writing (Prerequisite EDFR 6705, EDFR 6715, EDFR 6721)

 - EDAD 6890 Seminar in Educational Administration

 - EDAD 6997 Research Seminar in Educational Administration

 Check the Educational Administration Courses web page for further Course Catalog information.

 After completion of all other coursework, students must enroll in at least three (3) hours of EDAD 7050 every fall and spring semester to maintain continuous enrollment until they graduate.
+Sometimes this exceeds the 9 hours minumum.
 [EDAD 7040 may be scheduled only if student has successfully defended their dissertation but otherwise did not meet deadlines for graduation in the previous semester.
 EDAD 7040 may be taken only once.]